HarperDB/documentation/docs/developers/replication/README.md

 ```
 These operations can also be useful for dynamically generating certificates as needed.

-HarperDB will also automatically replicate node information to other nodes in a cluster (basically gossip).
+HarperDB will also automatically replicate node information to other nodes in a cluster (gossip-style discovery).
 This means that you only need to connect to one node in an existing cluster, and HarperDB will automatically detect and connect to other nodes in the cluster (bidirectionally).

 By default, HarperDB will replicate all the data in all the databases.
 You can configure which databases are replicated, and then override this behavior on a per-table basis.
 For example, you can indicate which databases should be replicated by default, here indicating you want to replicate the `data` and `system` databases: